jodymgustafson/mezcal/readme.md

 - "begin", "end": Block operators
 - "error": Throws an error
 - "return": Returns a value from a function
-- "input": Gets input from the user
-- "print": Prints out a message
 - "import": Imports functions and variables from a file
 - "and", "or", "not": Boolean operators
 - "while", "for": Loop operators